 The cost of caring for one spouse can very quickly exceed a couple’s total resources.
 That said, the couple’s primary home is exempt from Medicaid’s asset limit, given one of the spouses remains living in the home.
 In addition, to protect the healthy spouse financially, there are spousal impoverishment rules in place for couples in which one spouse is applying for nursing home Medicaid or a home and community based services Medicaid waiver.
 This includes both an income allowance and a resource allowance for the non-applicant spouse.
 This separation of resources and allocation of income is necessary.
 And is unfortunately sometimes complicated.
 For couples in which just one spouse is applying for regular Medicaid, the spousal impoverishment rules do not apply.
 In this case, it is vital to put in place planning strategies to protect assets for the non-applicant spouse.
 Given the critical nature of acceptance into Medicaid, the use of a Planner is advised in both cases.

 When Both Spouses Require Care

 The long term care costs for two individuals can bankrupt most American families very quickly.
-Without one spouse able to care for the other, the financial and caregiving burdens created by a Medicaid denial and placed on the adult children are substantial.
+Without one spouse able to care for the other, the financial and caregiving burdens on the adult children created by a Medicaid denial are substantial.
 They can be overwhelming when the adult children have children of their own.
 Given the critical nature of acceptance into Medicaid and the lack of a healthy spouse to engage in planning, the use of a Medicaid Planner is recommended.